 The name came from her love of leaves.
 Most individuals who are on the spectrum have certain things that they collect.
 Hers in particular consist of sticks, rocks, and leaves.
 We find them everywhere.
 She finds them beautiful.

 Soon after Kylie was identified as being on the spectrum, her family explored different creative outlets that would show off her strengths.
 When she was asked what she wanted to do, Kylie decided that she’d like to put her favorite pictures on t-shirts.
-If that isn’t amazing enough, Kylie and her best friend are planning a sister company, called Bestie Beads.
+If that isn’t amazing enough, Kylie and her best friend are planning a sister company called Bestie Beads.
 As the name suggests, they will be selling beads they’ve made together.
 An influential marketing company has picked up Kylie’s inspiring story as well.

 Leafy Co. sells graphic t-shirts in all sizes.
 T-shirts are made upon order.
 Kylie does the designing, and pressing.
 Therefore, each shirt is unique.
 However, the differences between shirts won’t be too noticeable.
 The designs Kylie makes are inspired by her environment, which makes the t-shirts even more interesting.
 The designs are abstract and creative.
 Currently, their business page is on Instagram.

-We asked Kylie’s mom what Kylie’s favorite part of being a business person is.
+I asked Kylie’s mom what Kylie’s favorite part of being a business person is.
 She apparently said, “Being the boss!”

 Kylie’s mom further explained: She takes great pride in being able to say she runs her own business.
 Overtime her shirts have flooded the area around us.
 The smile that comes from seeing her t-shirts on others is irreplaceable.
 Being a little different from her peers took away a lot of her self-confidence in the last few years.
 This business has shown her that she is important and her self confidence has gone through the roof.